 The Hearing Process

-Before you attend a workers’ comp hearing, you should be sure to consult a personal injury attorney.
+Before you attend a workers’ comp hearing, you should be sure to consult a workers’ compensation attorney.
 These hearings are often extremely complicated, and having an attorney on your side can make the process much easier.

 Get Help with Your Workers’ Comp Claim

-If you have questions about the best way to handle workers’ comp claims, you should speak with one of the knowledgeable professionals at Harris and Graves, Personal Injury Attorneys.
+If you have questions about the best way to handle workers’ compensation claims, you should speak with one of the knowledgeable professionals at Harris & Graves.
 We understand the workers’ compensation system and can give you the advice you need to increase your chances of a successful claim.